doppeltime/imgly-sdk-ios/README.md

 ## img.ly SDK for iOS

+## this is the branch for Doppeltime ladies and germs (:

 img.ly SDK for iOS is a Cocoa Touch framework for creating stunning images with a nice selection of premium filters.

 ### Overview